ckester23/CS-422-Project-1/README.md

 ## Software Dependencies

 As this application is web hosted, software dependencies should not be an issue in using DATSR.
-However, for development purposes the versions of software used are listed below:
+However, for development purposes the versions of software used while creating this project are listed below:

-Angular:
+- Angular:
-Python:	3.8.2
+- Python:   3.9.0
+	- pymongo:   4.2.0
+	- numpy:   1.23.1
+	- bson:   0.5.10
-Flask:
+- Flask:   2.2.2
-Sphinx:	5.2.3
+- Sphinx:   5.2.3

 ## Contents